 We began a gradual reopening of our dance studios at 26 Seventh Street, San Francisco, on July 5, 2021.
-This process is starting with an initial schedule of limited-capacity in-person Dance Center classes, which will grow to incorporate more offerings over the summer.
+This process started with an initial schedule of limited-capacity in-person Dance Center classes, which grew to incorporate more offerings through the summer and fall.
 Please see below for a breakdown of our plans outlined by program.

 Dance for Parkinson’s Disease: Currently offered free of charge virtually through Zoom.

-LINES Ballet BFA Program: Anticipated to be held in-person for the 2021-22 year.
-Applications have closed.
+LINES Ballet BFA Program: Being held in-person for the 2021-22 year.
+Applications are open.

-Teens at LINES: Our Teens Program returns to the studios this Fall with three levels of training for ages 11-17.
+Teens at LINES: Our Teens Program is taking place in-person with three levels of training for ages 11-17.
 An online track is available for dancers who would like to study remotely.
 Registration is open!

 Company Performances: The Company has returned to touring, with domestic performances starting in June 2021 and an international tour beginning in November 2021.

-All of LINES Ballet’s onsite staff and teachers are fully vaccinated.
-They are adhering to the following Onsite Safety Policies and we ask that all visitors do the same:
+All of LINES Ballet’s onsite staff and teachers are fully vaccinated including a booster shot .
+We adhere to the following Onsite Safety Policies and we ask that all visitors do the same:

 ONSITE SAFETY POLICIES:

-– PROVIDE PROOF OF FULL VACCINATION (starting August 20, 2021) – All visitors are required to show proof of being fully vaccinated (“fully vaccinated” means two weeks after completion of the recommended vaccination series).
+– PROVIDE PROOF OF UP-TO-DATE FULL VACCINATION INCLUDING A BOOSTER SHOT (starting January 25, 2020) – All visitors are required to show proof of being fully vaccinated (“fully vaccinated” means two weeks after completion of the recommended vaccination series) in addition to a booster shot, along with a photo ID.
 Education and Community Program students should reference instructions provided by their respective program coordinators.
 Dance Center participants must provide proof of vaccination upon checking in for their activity at the Dance Center’s 5th floor front desk.
 Acceptable proof of vaccination includes the CDC vaccination card, a physical or digital copy or picture of that card, documentation from a healthcare provider, or a personal digital COVID-19 vaccine record issued by the State of California or by an approved private company.
-Once you have provided proof to the Dance Center staff, they will make a note in our system for your future visits.
+Once you have provided proof of vaccination to the Dance Center staff, you will not need to provide proof for future visits.

 – WEAR A MASK AT ALL TIMES – All visitors must wear a mask securely over their nose and mouth while onsite.
 This is required regardless of vaccination status.
-Extra masks are available at the 5th floor Dance Center front desk.
+Extra masks are available at the 5th floor Dance Center front desk and in all six studios.

 – REDUCE CROWDING – Please arrive no more than 15 minutes prior to your class’s start time to aid the flow of traffic through the building.
 LINES Dance Center reserves the right to deny entry to any person who arrives late for a class.
 Please exit the building in a timely manner after your class ends.